Introduction

 Civil Contempt and Criminal Contempt

 Contempt of Court means civil contempt or criminal contempt.
 The distinction between criminal contempt and civil contempt is narrow and it will be profitless to embark upon such an inquiry.
 It was held in Catmur vs. Knatchbull that non-performance of an award was contempt of the Court and might be regarded technically an offense.
-But as it related simply to a civil matter, and was rather in the nature of the process to compel the performance of a specific act, the matter was in substance not criminal but civil.
+But as it related simply to a civil matter, and was rather like the process to compel the performance of a specific act, the matter was in substance not criminal but civil.

 Types of Contempt of Court?